turbohz/galesheet/README.md

 # GaleSheet

-A tool to convert a [Graphics Gale](https://graphicsgale.com/us/) animation to an sprite sheet.
+A tool to convert a [Graphics Gale](https://graphicsgale.com/us/) animation to a sprite sheet.

 ## Usage